abedra/libvault/README.md

 ## Usage

 The following example shows both a secret put and get.
 The most common scenario is get for most applications and the put will happen outside of the application by another process.
+Additional examples are located in the [example](example) directory.

 ```cpp
 #include <iostream>